 1. Connect your external hard drive to the PC.

-2. Right-click on Windows icon and select Device Manager.
+2. Right-click on the Windows icon and select Device Manager.

 3. Select Disk Drivers, expand it, then find and right-click on your external hard drive, select Properties.